More events coming soon!

 On June 23rd 2021, members of ITI (part of the MEMEX consortium) will be participating at the online international conference on Communities & Technologies.
 At 15:30 they will present the paper “Impalpable Narratives: How to capture intangible cultural heritage of migrant communities”.

-The project will be presented in the upcoming DSI Webinar: Benefits of sharing content with Europeana, in order to contribute with the experience of an European Project within this framework.
-The event is organized by MUSEU aggregator, managed by Michael Culture, within the Europeana Digital Service Infrastructure (DSI) Initiative.
+The project was presented in the DSI Webinar: Benefits of sharing content with Europeana, in order to contribute with the experience of an European Project within this framework.
+The event was organized by MUSEU aggregator, managed by Michael Culture, within the Europeana Digital Service Infrastructure (DSI) Initiative.

-The webinar targets cultural heritage institutions interested in joining Europeana and it will be held on 19th April 2021, from 17:00 to 18:30 CET.
+The webinar targeting cultural heritage institutions interested in joining Europeana was held on 19th April 2021, from 17:00 to 18:30 CET.

-On April 23th Vanessa Cesário and Valentina Nisi will be presenting MEMEX Project at the online Arts, Museums and Digital Stories Conference.
-Their intervention "Collaborative Digital Storytelling: A Method for Museums to Engage Migrant Communities Around Cultural Heritage Topics", will be held during the session dedicated to Digital Technologies, Accessibility and Inclusion in Art Museums.
+On April 23th Vanessa Cesário and Valentina Nisi presented MEMEX Project at the online Arts, Museums and Digital Stories Conference.
+Their intervention "Collaborative Digital Storytelling: A Method for Museums to Engage Migrant Communities Around Cultural Heritage Topics", was held during the session dedicated to Digital Technologies, Accessibility and Inclusion in Art Museums.

 The project participated in the symposium “Cultural heritage and social impact: Digital technologies for social inclusion and participation” organized by CultureLabs project (funded from H2020 programme).
 This one-day symposium discussed how digital ecosystems shape the dynamics between institutions (including museums and academic institutions) and communities, leading to new models of collaboration and interaction around heritage and culture.